danieltikamori/wdb/mongoDB/mongo-commands.md

 Then run the start command above again.

-### 2 Verify that MongoDB has started successfully.
+### 2 Verify that MongoDB has started successfully

 `sudo systemctl status mongod`